Elehuris Montero Preview, Player Props: Rockies vs. Orioles

-Elehuris Montero -- hitting .333 in his past 10 games -- will be in action for the Colorado Rockies against the Baltimore Orioles, with Kyle Bradish on the hill, on August 26 at 7:05 PM ET.
+The Colorado Rockies, including Elehuris Montero (.389 on-base percentage in past 10 games, 135 points above season-long percentage), take on starting pitcher Jack Flaherty and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Orioles.
+He had a one-hit showing in his previous game (1-for-3) against the Orioles.

 Elehuris Montero Game Info & Props vs. the Orioles